Once upon a last quarter, a marketer walked into the woods.

 What tools exist for measuring AI visibility?

 Semrush and Ahrefs offer AI visibility modules inside their SEO suites.
 AI-native tools like Profound and Otterly specialize in citation monitoring.
-Gist GEO measures all six baseline metrics and scores Brand Health as part of a seven-dimension Health Framework.
+Gist GEO measures all nine baseline metrics and scores Brand Health as part of a seven-dimension Health Framework.
 More comprehensive.
 Bigger impact.

 The thing Goldilocks knew when she walked out of the woods.

 AI is already shaping how customers perceive your brand.
 It is doing it right now.
 It is doing it while you read this sentence.
-It is doing it in four different models, in every language your customers speak, in conversations your marketing team will never see because the customer never clicked anything.
+It is doing it in multiple models, in every language your customers speak, in conversations your marketing team will never see because the customer never clicked anything.

 You can measure it.
 Or you can guess at it.
 The marketers who learn the difference first are going to own the next era of visibility.